 One of the best options (that we'll take about later) are robot cleaners.
 If you have a dog that sheds a lot or if you have kids and/or pets running around your home all day, then it’s important to choose a broom that will work well for your needs.
 If you’re looking for an effective way to remove pet hair from hardwood floors, then consider using a robotic vacuum cleaner instead of a broom.

 Many homeowners swear by their robot cleaners.
 They set the running time, and then let it do its thing.
 It's a great way to keep your floors clean without having to spend any extra time sweeping or vacuuming them yourself.
 Robot cleaners are especially helpful for hardwood floors because they can get into corners that a broom or vacuum can't reach.

 If you’re looking for an alternative to a broom that will work well for your needs, consider using a robotic vacuum instead of a traditional broom.

 How often do I need to Sweep?

 This really depends on how much dog hair you have.
 If you have a lot of hair or your dog sheds a lot, then you’ll want to vacuum daily.
 If not, then once a week should be fine.
-It really edpends on your expectations on how clean you want your floors to look.
+It really depends on your expectations on how clean you want your floors to look.

-The nice thing about robot cleaners are that they do a great job of keeping your floors clean without you having to worry about daily sweeping.
+The nice thing about robot cleaners is that they do a great job of keeping your floors clean without you having to worry about daily sweeping.
 A robot cleaner can be working while you're at work or at a school function.
 And if you have shedding pets, it's even more important because it will help keep their hair off your floor and out of your home.

 If you want to use a broom for dog hair on hardwood floors instead of a robot cleaner, then we recommend using one with soft bristles.
 This way you won't scratch your floor.